 There are a few pluses to resume videos, but there are also many minuses.
 Long before you start researching how to do one, you need to decide whether to do one at all.

 If you’re a shy, soft-spoken, behind-the-scenes worker that doesn’t really like extra attention, a video resume might be an odd choice for you.
 But if you’re a TV reporter who wants to be a news anchor, it might be essential.

 Video CVs can be useful for people who need big personalities to do their jobs, including those who work in sales, publicity, entertainment or … wait for it … video!
 If you’re a whizbang videographer looking to join a film production company, why wouldn’t you send a video demonstrating that you’re good at your job?
 This is a “two birds with one stone” scenario, as you show your credentials along with a teaser of your portfolio.

 But there are many downsides and potential pitfalls.
-A bad video resume can set the wrong tone or show you in a bad light — but even a good one may be considered an unacceptable way of applying for a job (depending on the industry, employer and situation).
+A bad video resume can set the wrong tone or show you in a bad light — but even a good one may be considered an unacceptable way of applying for a job.
+This depends on the industry, employer and situation.